About Parish Pump

 See foot of this page for 'Why has the Church withdrawn its support?'

 PARISH PUMP is produced by a host of terrific volunteers to keep each other (in this Land of the Twelve Churches) informed and (hopefuly!) entertained.
 Although it has thrived under several different production systems, there has always been a significant church presence in the magazine.
-This is partly because many of that 'host of terrific volunteers' have always been church members, and partly because in a rural area like ours (and quite separately from religious allegiance), the physical presence of our many church buildings has for centuries had a strong cultural and social influence on us all, and therefore on what we think we should be telling each other about.
-Churches, like village halls, schools, shops and pubs, have provided the cement and certainty in our village lives.
-One hopes that this may continue: we shall see...
+This is partly because many of that 'host of terrific volunteers' have mostly been church members, and partly because in a rural area like ours (and quite separately from religious allegiance), the physical presence of our many church buildings has for centuries had a strong cultural and social influence on us all, and therefore on what we think we should be telling each other about.
+Churches (like village halls, schools, shops, small businesses, farms, and pubs), have provided the cement and certainty in our village lives.
+One hopes that this may continue.
+We shall see...

 On 28th June 1995, HM the Queen approved the formation of the Shill Valley & Broadshire Benefice to comprise the parishes of Alvescot, Black Bourton, Broadwell with Kelmscott, Broughton Poggs with Filkins, Holwell, Kencot, Langford, LIttle Faringdon, Shilton and Westwell.